-Committee members have attended demonstration days, meetings and forums held by similar groups to network, exchange information and share knowledge, concerns and achievements.
-These groups include the Wychitella group in north central Victoria and the Blinman-Parachilna group in central South Australia.
-Contact is also maintained with the National Invasive Cacti Network, Connecting Country and several government departments such as Parks Victoria, the Victorian Departments of Primary Industry (DPI), Sustainability and Environment (DSE) and the Department of Primary Industry and Regions South Australia (PIRSA) (see Links).
+Committee members have attended demonstration days, meetings, forums and conferences held by similar groups to exchange information and share knowledge, concerns and achievements.
+These groups include the Wychitella Landcare group in north central Victoria and the Blinman-Parachilna group in central South Australia.
+Contact is also maintained with the National Invasive Cacti Network, Connecting Country and government departments such as Parks Victoria, the North Central Catchment Management Authority and the Department of Primary Industry and Regions South Australia (PIRSA).

-Since 2010, TCCG has hosted 1-3 day field trips for several different organisations, and have greatly appreciated the valued help from these different community groups: Ballarat Special School, Lalor High School, Roxburgh Park College, Monash University Biological Society, LaTrobe University Bendigo, TAFE Bendigo, Mobile Landcare Group, IBM corporate volunteers, Castlemaine Venturer Scouts.
+Since 2010, TCCG has hosted several field trips each year for several different organisations, and have greatly appreciated the valued help from these different community groups: Ballarat Special School, Lalor High School, Roxburgh Park College, Monash University Biological Society, LaTrobe University Bendigo, TAFE Bendigo, Mobile Landcare Group, IBM corporate volunteers, Castlemaine Venturer Scouts.

 Funding and Support

 Members of our committee identify and apply for suitable grants from local, state and federal sources.
 A list of and links to our major sponsors can be found below.
 We also alert local property owners to funding grants so they can seek support for their individual eradication programs.

 - Sunday 28th June 2009 Mt.
-Tarrengower Historic Reserve off Mt.
+Tarrangower Historic Reserve off Mt.
 Back Rd.

-- Sunday 27th September 2009 The Butts Reserve, Mount Tarrengower.
+- Sunday 27th September 2009 The Butts Reserve, Mount Tarrangower.

 - Sunday 29th November 2009 I. G.’s property, Browns Rd, Nuggetty.

-- Sunday 27th June 2010 Mount Tarrengower before the summit.
+- Sunday 27th June 2010 Mount Tarrangower before the summit.

-- Sunday 25th July 2010 Corner of South Parkins Reef & Tarrengower School Rds.
+- Sunday 25th July 2010 Corner of South Parkin’s Reef & Tarrangower School Rds.

-- Sunday 26th September 2010 Corner of Whitlock & Back Cairn Curran Rds.
+- Sunday 26th September 2010 Corner of Whitlock’s & Back Cairn Curran Rds.

 - Sunday 28th August 2011 J. McG’s property, Baringhup Rd near intersection Hayes Rd.

-- Sunday 30th October 2011 Corner of Watersons & Mount Back Rds.
+- Sunday 30th October 2011 Historic Reserve, Corner of Watersons & Mount Back Rds.

-- Sunday 24th June 2012 Along verges of Gough’s Range Rd. near Tarrengower School Rd.
+- Sunday 24th June 2012 Roadside Gough’s Range Rd. near Tarrangower School Rd.